Erikm92/Homepage_app/README.md

 Home Page Application

-Application was bui;t for the purpose of learning Django.
+Application was built for the purpose of learning Django.
 It was hosted using PythonAnywhere

 Originally the application was web scraping data from Wallstreet journal website for personal purpose.